Discover SIDI’s new 2024 Social and Environmental Report

 The Farmer Thriving Index, a new initiative designed to better assess changes in the lives of small-scale farmers.

 The Farmer Thriving Index (FTI) was created by 60Decibels, a company specializing in social impact measurement.
 The FTI is an assessment designed to better understand the changes brought about by cooperatives for their members, as perceived by small-scale agricultural producers themselves.
 It takes into account several dimensions of economic, social and environmental well-being, providing an overall assessment of their quality of life and the sustainability of their activities.
-In East Africa, the FTI has focused specifically on small-scale coffee growers.
-A control group of 1,026 small-scale producers not affiliated to any cooperative or agricultural enterprise was interviewed.
-Their situations and responses are then compared with those of cooperative coffee growers.
-SIDI contributed to this study by co-financing, with our partner Aceli Africa and the ACTES foundation, an assessment of the situation of small-scale coffee producers who are members of Abakundakawa, a cooperative located in the north of Rwanda in the poor regions of Rushashi and Minazi.
-In all, 282 Abakundakawa suppliers were interviewed to better understand their situation and the effects of cooperative membership on their lives.

 Abakundakawa, a Rwandan cooperative supported for over ten years by SIDI

-Abakundakawa is a producer organization created in 1999 on the initiative of 367 Rwandan coffee growers, with the aim of enhancing the value of their production.
-From the outset, the organization has been dedicated to purchasing and processing Arabica coffee cherries into high-quality green coffee for international marketing.
 Over the past 25 years, Abakundakawa has gone from strength to strength, and today boasts over 2,100 active members, 44% of whom are women, 23 permanent employees and 175 seasonal workers.
 It exports around 19 containers of coffee every year.
 Abakundakawa’s activities have a strong social mission.
 Indeed, improving the standard of living of its members is at the heart of the cooperative’s activity.
 To meet this objective, it charges purchase prices higher than the minimum price set by the government.
-The organization has been Fair Trade certified since 2005, and has thus been able to increase its impact on social and local development through projects to supply water, improve agricultural access, pay for mutual health insurance schemes, etc.
+In particular, the organization has been Fair Trade certified since 2005, and has thus been able to increase its impact on local social development through projects to supply water, improve agricultural access, pay for mutual health insurance schemes, and so on.

 The study describes producers whose living conditions are particularly fragile